svaarala/duktape-wiki/Performance210.md

 ## Duktape microbenchmarks, pruned

-Baselines is duk.O2.200, compared to duk.O2.210, i.e. improvement or
+Baseline is duk.O2.200, compared to duk.O2.210, i.e. improvement or
 regression from 2.0.x -> 2.1.x.
 Lower is better, lowest of 5 runs.

 <table>